logicalclocks/karamel-chef/README.md

 (vagrant ssh)
 /srv/hops/hopssite/hs_install.sh
 ```
-Note: if you installed hopsworks with multiuser support change the user params in:
+Note: if you installed hopsworks with multi-user support change the user params in:
 ```
 /srv/hops/hopssite/hs_env.sh
-MYSQL_USER
+(MYSQL_USER)
-GLASSFISH_USER
+(GLASSFISH_USER)
 ```
 If you want to use the hopsworks/dela on this machine, reload hopsworks-ear from glassfish admin console
 # Installing a vm with dela enabled(slave):